 Kenwyn House (guitar), Dominic Greensmith (drums) and Jack Bessant (bass) are the original members of popular British rock band Reef.
 All three studied with our tutor Pete Whittard, back in the early nineties, when we were known as the Guitar Institute - also studying alongside Fraser T Smith.

 Whilst still studying , their single "Naked", was used in a TV advert for the Sony MiniDisc.
-In the ad a record company executive hears the track on MiniDisc, throws it out of the window disapprovingly, but a young man outside picks it up, listens to it and likes it (demonstrating the format's durability).
+In the ad a record company executive hears the track on MiniDisc, throws it out of the window disapprovingly, but a young person outside picks it up, listens to it and likes it (demonstrating the format's durability).

 Although the group enjoyed the majority of their success in the 1990's with album 'Glow' reaching number one in the UK charts, they have had in total eight UK Top 20 singles.
 Their best known single is the track 'Place Your Hands', immediately recognisable for its catchy guitar hook and uplifting chorus, reached number 6 in the UK singles chart.